 Through the Council on International Education, the University System seeks to provide international development programs for faculty and study abroad opportunities for students, as well as to internationalize the collegiate curriculum.
-South Georgia State College fully subscribes to the Council's goals.
+SGSC fully subscribes to the Council's goals.
 The College encourages students to participate in its own study abroad programs, as well as those developed by the European, African, Americas, and Asian Councils of the Council on International Education.
-For information on study abroad programs, students should contact the International/Study Abroad Coordinator, who is the Assistant Vice President for Academic and Student Affairs.
+For information on study abroad programs, students should contact the International/Study Abroad Coordinator.